 Our commitment to cultivate and maintain a diverse workforce remains at the core of our outreach, retention and promotion efforts as we strive to maintain a firm culture that taps into the potential of every contributor.
 As such, we are committed to making diversity an integral part of every facet of our firm, including our recruitment, hiring and training efforts, as well as the organizations we belong to and programs we sponsor.

 As a leader in our communities and our profession, we also seek to extend our commitment to inclusiveness and diversity beyond our own firm.
 We seek opportunities to do business with diverse suppliers.
 Further, we have established and led the Dauphin County Bar Association’s Equal Professional Opportunity Committee and the Capital Area Managing Partners (CAMP) Diversity Initiative (see the Community Involvement section below), an organization dedicated to the goal of significantly increasing the number of minority lawyers who practice in the Capital Region.
 We look to create additional, broader efforts and opportunities for the cultivation of diversity in the legal profession.
-For example, the Widener Black Law Students Association recently hosted a networking reception where our Chairman, Hiring Committee Chair, PPDC Chair, and one of our associates, who is an alumnae attended and participated.
+For example, the Widener Black Law Students Association recently hosted a networking reception where our Chairman, Hiring Committee Chair, PDEC Chair, and one of our associates, who is an alumnae attended and participated.

-Our Diversity Committee is charged with ensuring that our commitment continues to translate into tangible efforts and resulting success both internally and externally.
-The Committee is comprised of the following:
+Our Diversity, Equity and Inclusion Committee is charged with ensuring that our commitment continues to translate into tangible efforts and resulting success both internally and externally.
+The Committee includes the following:

 Diversity and Inclusion Professionals of Central PA

 The Diversity and Inclusion Professionals of Central PA represent a diverse cross-section of business, education, government, health care, law, both non-profit and for-profit organizations, and individuals.
-Members of the organization meet bi-monthly to discuss and exchange best practices ideas on various topics, including cultural competence, inclusive human resource policies in the office, change management, LGBT in the workplace, and integrating employees with disabilities.
+Members of the organization meet bi-monthly to discuss and exchange best practices ideas on various topics, including cultural competence, inclusive human resource policies in the office, change management, LGBTQ in the workplace, and integrating employees with disabilities.

 Dauphin County Bar Association Capital Area Managing Partners Diversity Initiative (CAMP)